privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorInsufficientBalance.md

 ### EVM behavior
 this type of error only occurs when executing op code is  `Call` `CallCode` ,`Create` or `Create2`.

-Pop one EVM word `value` from the stack, then go to `ErrorInvalidJump` state when caller's balance <  `value`
+Pop one EVM word `value` from the stack, then go to `ErrorInsufficientBalance` state when caller's balance <  `value`

 ### Constraints